-Here is a list of our own "Top 10", not by price or sales, just a list from our own collection.
+Here is a list of our own "Top 10", not by price or sales, just a list from our own collection of books that we've had over the years.
 Without further ado...

 Not a surprise to find Hulk's first appearance on the list, very rare and sought after in any grade.
 Listed at #10 in the overall sales Top 10 of all comics, this is anyone's Grail, currently listed #2 on The Overstreet Guide for Silver Age Comics.
 This particular book has seen better days, it is unrestored and complete in raw form, but there is some moisture damage as seen in the photo.
 Recently a 9.2 was auctioned and price realized was a respectable $336,000.